 Checklist for starting a business

 If you want to know how to become an entrepreneur you can read our checklist Starting a business in the Netherlands.
 You have to register your company with the Netherlands Chamber of Commerce (Kamer van Koophandel, KVK).
+You pay a one-time fee for this.
 The Netherlands Chamber of Commerce will then forward your details to the Dutch Tax and Customs Administration (Belastingdienst), and they will provide you with a VAT number and a VAT-ID.
-The registration fee is 50 euros.

 Consequences for student finance